linny1506/FoliQ-Workspace/Angular-Testing/service-demo/README.md

     1. log in to the appropriate account
     1. Select the appropriate project
     1. select the appropriate app or create a new one
+* Add airtable.js to project
+    1. Use command `npm install airtable`

 ### Programing Time!!!
 1. Create an environment.ts file